 - Due to the ME, it takes me a long time to recover from a general anaesthetic.
 They tried to operate using a spinal anaesthetic when I had a sacrocolpopexy, but had to change to a general anaesthetic halfway through because I became uncomfortable.
 I don't remember anything about it, including the conversation I had with the anaesthetist about opera, a subject I know little about.
 He thought it was very funny.
 They tried a spinal anaesthetic when they repaired my fractured ankle, but couldn't find a space for the needle, thanks to my arthritis.
 A silly physiotherapist, who couldn't have read my notes, said I couldn't go home until I could manage stairs.
 I told her I hadn't managed stairs for years, but used a stairlift.
 She also expected me to use elbow crutches, but I don't have enough upper body strength and almost fell over, so she had to give up that idea.

 - My sight is deteriorating.
 I've got macular degeneration, the dry sort, in both eyes, but the left one is worse.
-I gave up the car and have met lots of lovely taxi drivers who help me with my small mobility scooter; it comes apart and goes in the back of a car.
+I gave up the car and have met lots of lovely taxi drivers.
 I can still read, but need to hold the page quite close to my nose.
 I eat lots of spinach, which is good for MD.
 I'm also developing cataracts but they're not bad enough to need surgery yet.

 - NHS dentists have looked after my teeth (I still have most of them), including an apicetomy to clear out a root canal infection; a hole is cut through the gum and bone to get at the bottom of the tooth.